 for all of us to follow” (

 This procedure applies to all board members, managers and employees, prospective employees, contractors, honorary employees, students, volunteers and affiliates.
-This procedure applies to behaviour within the workplace, on social media platforms, and at offsite and out-of-hours work-related
+This procedure applies to behaviour within the workplace, on social media platforms (as outlined in the Social Media Procedure) and at offsite and out-of-hours work-related